yiwei72/stock_trading_sim/README.md

 ### Windows/Mac/Linux:
 1. use `cd` command to go into the project code directory (Windows: powershell, Mac/Linux: terminal).
 2. run `docker-compose up`.
 The docker containers will keep running in the terminal.
 It does not stop.
 3. Open "127.0.0.1" on your browser and do your test/checking.
 Modify your code.
+Then run `docker-compose build`.
 5. After you are done, use "ctrl + c" to terminate the docker containers.
 <br/><br/>